 We minimize taxes owed by proactively incorporating tax-management strategies, such as year-round tax-loss harvesting, into your money management.
 We also remain vigilant for tax-minimizing opportunities within your business and executive compensation arrangements, retirement planning, charitable and estate plans, and the remaining spectrum of your financial life.

-Larry Annello, CPA/PFS, CFP® is a partner at affiliated Del Conte, Hyde, Annello & Schuch, P.C.
-(DHAS) accounting firm, to whom we can turn for specialized personal and corporate tax preparation support.
+We turn to Larry Annello, CPA/PFS, CFP® for specialized personal and corporate tax preparation support.
 Sheri Cupo’s experience as a former GE executive and business owner also brings a valuable perspective.
 Together, they offer informed, tax-sensitive insights to our client care as well as more broadly through periodic tax-management blog posts.

 Q: How do you handle new client inquiries?